 The HSA Basic plan is a standalone Health Spending Account with $15000 claim limit.

-The HSA Plus plan is a Health Spending Account with 3 added insurance product (Medical Travel, Emergency Medical, and Catastrophic Drug).
+The HSA Plus plan is a Health Spending Account with 3 added insurance product (Medical Travel and Emergency Medical).

-30. How do I know the HSA Plus or Basic is right for me?
+31. How do I know the HSA Basic, Plus or Deluxe is right for me?+

 - You own an incorporated business